Robust Data-Driven Invariant Sets for Nonlinear Systems: Preliminary Results

 \subsection{Difference of Convex Functions}

-A key advantage of the DC framework is its generality, as a wide class of nonlinear functions can be represented as the difference of two convex functions.
+A key advantage of the DC framework is its generality, as a wide class of nonlinear functions can be represented as the Difference of Convex (DC) functions.
 This structure is particularly useful because it allows for the application of powerful tools from convex analysis to otherwise non-convex problems.
-We therefore make the following assumption on the nonlinear dynamics.
+Therefore, we assume the following for the system (\ref{eq:system}):

-\begin{assumption} The system dynamics, represented by $f(x,u): X \times U \to \mathbb{R}^n$, is assumed to be a vector of DC functions, differentiable at $(0,0)$.
-This implies there exist two functions $g_j, h_j: X \times U \to \mathbb{R}$ for all $j \in N_n$ of vector $f(x,u)$, which are convex $\forall (x_k, u_k) \in X \times U$, that satisfy the following conditions: \end{assumption} \begin{remark} The class of DC functions is quite large: Every function with continuous second partial derivatives is a DC function on a convex compact set of its domain \cite{horst1999dc}.
-Consequently, the requirement in Assumption \ref{assump2} that the system dynamics be a DC function is not a significant restriction, ensuring that the methods proposed in this paper are applicable to a broad class of nonlinear systems. \end{remark}
+\begin{assumption} The system dynamics vector, represented by $f(x,u): X \times U \to \mathbb{R}^n$, is assumed to be a vector of DC functions, differentiable at $(0,0)$.
+This implies there exist two functions $g_j, h_j: X \times U \to \mathbb{R}$ for all $j \in \mathbb{N}_n$ of vector function $f(x,u)$, which are convex $\forall (x_k, u_k) \in X \times U$, that satisfy the following conditions: \end{assumption} \begin{remark} The class of DC functions is quite large: Every function with continuous second partial derivatives is a DC function on a convex compact set of its domain \cite{horst1999dc}.
+Consequently, the requirement in Assumption \ref{assump2} that the system dynamics need to be a DC function is not a significant restriction, ensuring that the methods proposed in this paper are applicable to a broad class of nonlinear systems. \end{remark}

-With this functional framework established, we now introduce the key definitions of $\lambda$-contractiveness and sufficient condition for a set to be contractive for nonlinear systems that are fundamental to our analysis.
+With this functional framework established, we now introduce the key definitions of $\lambda$-contractiveness and sufficient condition for a set to be contractive for nonlinear systems that are fundamental to our proposed method.